Advice for Aspiring Authors

 2. Speaking of work – please remember that whatever you write represents you.
 No one is going to correct your errors in grammar, punctuation, and spelling.
 That’s not an editor’s job.
 Your editor is there to guide you into honing an already well written manuscript into the best work it can possibly be, and not to be a remedial writing coach.
 You need to work on the mechanics of writing and be as perfect as possible BEFORE you submit work to an editor or agent.
 Spelling counts!
 Even in emails.
 Get serious about that or no one will take your writing seriously.

 5. Should you ask me (or any other published author) to read your work in progress, idea, summary, essay, poetry, etc.?
 NO. Okay – here’s the truth: another author can NOT get you published.
 Agents and editors can.
 Focus on them.
 Oh, and regarding allowing tons of people to read your work as you write – my advice is DO NOT.
-If you need feedback get into a writers’ group, or a creative writing class.
-Honestly, if you're so insecure about your writing that you have to be told by others whether you're good enough, you probably need to look at another career.
+If you need feedback get into a writers’ group, or a creative writing class, both of which you can find by searching the internet.
+Honestly, if you're so insecure about your writing that you have to be told by others whether you're good enough to write you probably need to look at another career.
 Professional authors are tough and tenacious.
 If you manage to get published you need to have a firm backbone and thick skin because it's like putting your child out there for everyone to take potshots at - and, yes, they will blow holes in your baby.
-If you don't believe in yourself before you're even published, run screaming from attempting writing as a profession.
+So if you don't believe in yourself before you're even published I'd run screaming from attempting writing as a profession.

-6. For the record – I do not read unpublished work.
+6. For the record – no, I don’t read unpublished work.
 First, I can’t read your work and still have time to write my own.
 Second, my opinion doesn’t mean anything.
 I can’t get you published!

 7. How can you get published?
 That’s a question you need to research and work on yourself.
 See #1 above for more info.
 Here’s the deal: you wouldn’t walk into a dentist’s office and say, “Hey!
 I want to be a dentist, so could you tell me how to drill on that guy’s teeth and let me have a whack at him?”
 Same thing about being an author.
 I can’t tell you how to do it.
 I can’t tell you how to write a book.
 Those are things you need to research and then do for yourself.